Laffa: History

+Etymology

+The word laffa (لفة) is of Arabic origin, meaning "wrap" or "roll".

 Preparation

-Laffa is prepared by creating a dough typically made up of flour, water, yeast, salt, sugar, and olive oil combined over a long fermentation process.
+Laffa is prepared by creating a dough typically made up of flour, water, yeast, salt, sugar, and olive oil and combined over a long fermentation process.
 The dough is kneaded and then often left to rise for several hours or overnight.
 It is then divided into several balls of dough, which are then left to rise again.
 Afterwards, the dough is then rolled out into a large, thin piece, much thinner than a pita, and cooked for several minutes until it has risen slightly and cooked through.
 For the cooking process, laffa was traditionally baked in a wood- or coal-fired oven, similar to a tandoor.
 In modern times a pizza oven, outdoor grill, stovetop, frying pan, or oven is more often used.
 After baking, laffa is often finished with olive oil and za'atar.

 While laffa and pita are similar in appearance, different leavening processes creates significantly different outcomes.
 Pita only undergoes moderate leavening, while laffa can be fermented days on end.
 This leads pita to have a thinner and crispier texture while laffa is much thicker and chewier.

-Culinary Use
+Culinary use

-Laffa's simplicity makes it an ideal pairing for a variety of different dishes.
-In particular, its durable texture makes it ideal for dipping and thus it is frequently paired with dips such as hummus and other mezzes.
-It is the traditional bread used in sabich, and is also commonly used to wrap sandwiches in such as falafel, shawarma, ground-meat kebabs, and others.
+Laffa's simplicity makes it an ideal pairing for various dishes.
+In particular, its durable texture makes it suitable for dipping, and it is frequently paired with dips such as hummus and other mezes.
+It is the traditional bread used in sabich and is also commonly used to wrap sandwiches such as falafel, shawarma, ground meat kebabs, and others.

 Laffa has distinct regional variations.
 In Iraq, any sandwich or wrap made with this bread is called a laffa.
-On the other hand, the name laffa refers to the bread itself.
+The name refers to the bread it is wrapped in.
 In Israel, laffa is often used as a general term.
-For instance, Israelis may refer to both taboon bread and the thinner sajj bread as "laffa".
+For instance, Israelis may refer to both taboon bread and the thinner saj bread as "laffa".

-Laffa's simplicity also results in several health benefits.
-It is a strong source of protein and carbohydrates, while having relatively few calories.